MariusMatutiae/Bash-script-for-Signal-Proxy-vps/README.md

 A surgical bash script designed to deploy a **Signal TLS Proxy** with zero-lockout SSH migration and "Docker-safe" firewalling.

 ## Why this exists
 Most automated provisioning scripts fail on Ubuntu 24.04 due to the new `systemd` socket activation for SSH.
-This script implements a **"Safety Bridge" philosophy**: it never closes the old SSH port until you have confirmed the new one is functional.
+This script implements a **"Safety Bridge" philosophy**: it never closes the old SSH port until you have confirmed the new one is functional, if you do NOT set AUTO_COMMIT=true (AUTO_COMMIT=false is the default.

 ### Key Features
 * **Zero-Lockout SSH Migration:** Implements a dual-listening "Safety Bridge" (Port 22 + Custom Port) during setup.